psyray/SonataExtraAdminBundle/Resources/doc/trash_manager.md

 Read [SoftDeleteable behavior](http://github.com/l3pp4rd/DoctrineExtensions/blob/master/doc/softdeleteable.md) to see how to setup a soft deleteable entity.

-## Enable audit
+## Enable trash

-Update your admin service to enable audit:
+Update your admin service to enable trash:

 **XML**
 ``` xml